messman/ts-webpack-builder/README.md

 The CLI does not require you to pass in an `absoluteRoot` property.
 It can use a babel config file.

-The CLI only works for libraries right now.
-I don't have a good test case for an application (yet).

 ## Development

 Typical steps are: